37305562/vagrant-mesos-cluster/README.md

   * vagrant (>= 1.7.4, tested on Virtualbox=5.0-5.0.10 as a provider)
   * ansible (>= 1.9.4)
   * gradle, java and docker (optional, to build the service)
-  * golang and ruby/fpm (optional, to build Bamboo package)

 on your local machine before you can start.